computate/southerncoalition/README.md

 https://www.computate.org/enUS/course/001/001-choose-domain-name

+For Red Hat employees, see Christopher Tate for details about a domain name you can use for development, or feel free to obtain your own for practice.

 ## What can I do once I have purchased a domain name?

 ### Obtain a valid TLS certificate for free, for security and credibility.

 https://www.computate.org/enUS/course/001/008-how-to-obtain-free-tls-certificates

+For Red Hat employees, see Christopher Tate for details about the TLS certificates you can use for development, or feel free to generate your own for practice.

 ## Where can I host the project online?